About

 TRAIL INFORMATION

 Stay up to date by liking the MLTS on Facebook, Instagram, or by joining the MLTS email list maintained by MLTPA.
-Or by checking the Trail News and Trail Conditions pages accessible through the upper right hand corner of mammothtrails.org.
-Regular updates to Trail News on this site are provided by the Town of Mammoth Lakes Trails Manager.
-Seasonal Summer and Winter Recreation Handouts are always available on the mammothtrals.org homepage under Trail System Update.
+Or by checking the Trail Conditions page accessible through the upper right hand corner of mammothtrails.org.

 HISTORY